 NEWS |Celebrating the first heating season at Primco

-The Primco biomass power plant in Lelystad has successfully completed its first heating season which started on October 11 last year.
+The Primco plant in Lelystad has successfully completed its first heating season which started on October 11 last year.
 During this period, 5,500 homes in Lelystad were supplied with heat, 80% of the time without the need for gas.
 The power station is fired with local wood obtained from pruning and thinning, which would otherwise be burned without energy yields.

 SPEAKER RENÉ BUWALDA